 As part of workshop preparation, short community white papers will be solicited.
 Those white papers will be used to plan the workshop sessions and focus those discussions.
 See the Helio2050 webpage for more information.

 Further information on the Heliophysics 2050 Workshop will be released via community announcements.
 Please contact Jared Leisner with any questions.

-NASA's Science Mission Directorate and NASEM have produced a series of webinars in preparation for the upcoming Astrophysics and Planetary Science decadal surveys.
+NASEM and NASA's Science Mission Directorate have produced a series of webinars in preparation for the upcoming Astrophysics and Planetary Science decadal surveys.
 NASA's Heliophysics Division and NASEM have plans to continue those webinars in order to help the solar and space physics community likewise prepare for the next heliophysics decadal survey.

 Topics of these webinars focused on the decadal survey process, the writing and use of decadal white papers, and the nomination and selection process for the Decadal Survey Committee.
 The topics in preparation for the solar and space physics decadal survey have not been finalized, but are likely to build off those previous webinars.

 These webinars are likely to be conducted in the early-2021 timeframe.
 Details on these webinars are being developed and, once settled, will be posted here and published via community announcements.

 Discussions with the Committee on Solar and Space Physics